 How this works

 Moving into a rental costs more than one month.
-The landlord usually asks for a deposit (a guarantee that just sits there) and the first month’s rent, and sometimes months of advance rent on top.
+The landlord usually asks for a caução (a deposit that just sits there as a guarantee) and the first month’s rent, and sometimes months of advance rent on top.
 This calculator splits the three apart, shows the total due on signing day, and flags when a figure exceeds what the law allows.
 The limits come from article 1076 of the Civil Code, as in force in 2026.

 - 1